-Morning registration will take place at the start of school at 8.40 am, although pupils are expected to be in school by 8.35 am at the latest, for the first bell, which is the start of morning lines.
+Morning registration will take place at the start of school at 8.40 am although pupils are expected to be in school by 8.35 am at the latest for lines.
 The registers will remain open for a maximum of 30 minutes from this start time, in accordance with Welsh Government guidance.
 Any pupil arriving after this time will be marked as having an unauthorised absence (U code) unless there is an acceptable explanation i.e. school transport was delayed.
 In addition, where the absence at registration was for attending an early morning medical appointment, the appropriate authorised absence code will be entered (M code in this instance).

-Pupils arriving after the start of school but before the end of the 30 minute registration period will be coded as late (L code).
+Pupils arriving after the start of school but before the end of the 30 minute registration period (1st bell) will be coded as late (L code).

-Afternoon registration is at the start of Lesson 5 and any pupil arriving after this time will be marked as having an authorised absence (L Code) if they arrive within 30 minutes or an unauthorised absence (U Code) if they arrive more than 30 minutes after the start of the afternoon session.
+Afternoon registration will be at the start of lesson 5/1.55 pm and any pupil arriving after this time will be marked as present but late (L code) if they arrive within 30 minutes or an unauthorised absence (U Code) if they arrive more than 30 minutes after the start of the afternoon session.

-In the event of numerous late arrivals, the school will contact the parent/carer by letter to inform them of the impact on their child's attendance and subsequent attainment.
-Should the pupil continue to arrive late for registration after being issued with this letter, the school will issue sanctions as appropriate.
-Following this, if the pupil is late again, parents/carers will be invited to a meeting with the headteacher or attendance lead together with the Link Governor for attendance to discuss the matter and possibly take further action.
+In the event of numerous late arrivals, the school will contact the parent by letter to inform them of the impact on their child's attendance and subsequent attainment.
+Should the pupil continue to arrive late for registration after being issued with this letter, the school will issue a second letter inviting the parent or carer to a meeting to discuss the barriers that are preventing punctual arrival and offer support where appropriate.
+Following this meeting, if the pupil is late again, parents and carers will be invited to a meeting with the head teacher or attendance lead together with the Link Governor for Attendance to discuss the matter and possibly take further action.

-Parents and carers are reminded that the local authority may issue a fixed penalty notice for persistent lateness after the close of the register in accordance with the local authority's Code of

-Conduct for the Issuing of Fixed penalty Notice for Non-School Attendance, if the number of U codes is10 sessions or greater in the current term.
+Parents and carers are reminded that the local authority may issue a fixed penalty notice for persistent lateness after the close of the register in accordance with the local authority's Code of Conduct for the Issuing of Fixed penalty Notice for Non-School Attendance, if the number of unauthorised absences or lates (O or U codes) is 10 sessions or greater in the current term.